bryborge/dockserv/README.md

     docker network create socket_proxy
     ```

-4. Run the Authelia configuration setup script and follow the on-screen instructions.
+4. Run the Authelia setup script and follow the on-screen instructions.

     ```shell
-    bash scripts/authelia-set-config.sh
+    bash scripts/setup-authelia.sh
     ```

-    You will be asked for an argon2id hash.
-To generate one, run the following.
+5. Run the Redis setup script and follow the on-screen instructions.

     ```shell
-    docker run authelia/authelia:latest authelia hash-password '<password>'
+    bash scripts/setup-redis.sh
     ```

-5. Run the Secrets generation script and follow the on-screen instructions.
+6. Run the Postgres setup script and follow the on-screen instructions.

     ```shell
-    bash scripts/gen-secrets.sh
+    bash scripts/setup-postgres.sh
     ```

-6. Spin up some or all of your server applications with docker-compose.
+7. Spin up some or all of your server applications with docker-compose.

     ```shell
     # Example: specific individual applications